openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 of electrode particles are allowed to fluctuate (in which case only the CG solver can be used), both solvers can be benchmarked on a given problem to find the one with the best performance.

+By default, the CG solver uses a preconditioner that automatically activates if any electrodes use Gaussian widths or Thomas-Fermi parameters different from each other.
+This will usually allow the solver to converge to a given tolerance in fewer iterations.
+However, if these electrode parameters differ but are very close to each other, benefit from the preconditioner may be offset by additional numerical error introduced due to floating-point roundoff.
+This should not affect the results, but may cause the CG solver to require more iterations to converge.
+Disabling the preconditioner may improve performance in such a case.

+Because ConstantPotentialForce needs to compute all of the electrostatic interactions in a system, it should not be used with AmoebaMultipoleForce, and is thus incompatible with induced dipole-based polarizable force fields.
+However, ConstantPotentialForce can be used with Drude polarizable force fields.
+None of the Drude sites or their parent particles should belong to an electrode.
+Also, DrudeSCFIntegrator should not be used with ConstantPotentialForce to integrate a system with Drude particles, because the current implementations do not permit simultaneously solving for the charges on electrode particles and the positions of the Drude particles.
+Constant potential simulations with Drude polarizable force fields for the electrolyte should use DrudeLangevinIntegrator or DrudeNoseHooverIntegrator instead.

 GayBerneForce
 *************